CodingF0X/Reservation-App/README.md

 - Authenticated users can log out, invalidating their session token.

-- Role-based guards ensure that certain routes are accessed with certain permissions.
+- Role-based guards : certain routes are accessed with certain permissions.

 <br/>